solowiej/DietlyRabbitmq/README.md

 4. mvn clean install
 5. mvn spring-boot:run

-To stop and remove all working containers
+To stop and remove all working containers:
 - docker stop $(docker ps -a -q)
 - docker rm $(docker ps -a -q)

-To remove image
+To remove image:
 - docker image rm -f "ImageID"

 The application has been tested on H2 Database as well as locally on MySql.